-The following is a sample and brief profile of those offering a competitive service to that of Freightera's, i.e. provide some level of automated return of comparative choices (although not necessarily as comprehensive in content as planned by Freightera) and who can be considered dominant players.
-The statistical information for the following is publicly available on each of their own company websites at the time of the preparation of this Offering Memorandum, however, the claims for numbers of Shippers and/or Carriers registered with each cannot be independently qualified.
+The following is a sample and brief profile of those offering a competitive service in North America to that of Freightera's, i.e. provide some level of automated return of comparative choices (although not necessarily as comprehensive in content as planned by Freightera) and who can be considered dominant players.
+The statistical information for the following is sourced from "Frost & Sullivan, Global Digital Freight Brokerage Market Opportunities, Forecast to 2025" report, dated December 2018.